iamahmedshahh/veruswebextension/README.md

 ---

+I would also love contributions from developers so that we can really make this extension a truly game changer for Layer 1 chains

 A browser extension wallet for Verus cryptocurrency that enables secure transactions and wallet management directly from your browser.

 ## 🎯 Development Goals